killercup/presentation-declarative-programming-in-rust/Readme.md

 This might be harder to read if you're not used to it, but it gets better once you've seen this style a few times.

-1. How much do I need to **read** to understand what’s going on?

-    4 lines
-2. How much do I need to **write** to make a change?

-    add combinators, names very similar to other PLs
-3. How easy is it to **identify the core concepts**?

 The method names are the concepts used!

-And this is even faster than the loop we've just written:
+And this is faster than the loop we've just written:
 Iterators are lazy.
 This will stop after the 5th matched element, but in our loop we forgot to write the early return!